pitmonticone/EpiSimulator/Readings /README.md

 Julian Homburger et al. [Modeling SARS-CoV-2 Outbreaks in workplaces, universities, and other congregate settings](https://www.color.com/modeling-sars-cov-2-outbreaks-in-workplaces-universities-and-other-congregate-settings).

+Marino Gatto et al. [Spread and dynamics of the COVID-19 epidemic in Italy: Effects of emergency containment measures](https://doi.org/10.1073/pnas.2004978117). *PNAS* (2020)
 Bertuzzo, E., Mari, L., Pasetto, D. et al. [The geography of COVID-19 spread in Italy and implications for the relaxation of confinement measures](https://doi.org/10.1038/s41467-020-18050-2).
 Nat Commun 11, 4264 (2020).

 #### Human Mobility